REPVL/DIGIMAP-Final-Project/Flask/README.md

 To run the web application, follow these steps:

 1. Clone the repository to your local machine.
-2. Navigate to the directory where the server code is located.
+2. Navigate to the directory where the web application code is located.
-3. Run the server using the following command: `python app.py`
+3. Run the web application using the following command: `python app.py`

-The server will start, and you can access it by going to `http://127.0.0.1:5000/` in your web browser.
+The web application will start, and you can access it by going to `http://127.0.0.1:5000/` in your web browser.

 ## Using the web application

-To use the server:
+To use the web application:

 1. Open your web browser and go to `http://127.0.0.1:5000/`.
 2. Use the form to upload an image.
-3. The server will process the image and display the results, including the original image and its processed versions.
+3. The web application will process the image and display the results, including the original image and its processed versions.

 ## Features

-The server applies the following image processing algorithms:
+The web application applies the following image processing algorithms:

 - Roberts Cross Edge Detection
 - Sobel Edge Detection